When Space Force starring Steve Carell is coming to Netflix - cast, latest news and more

 Yes!
 First up, Netflix released an official teaser trailer on 5th May – which you can watch below…

-A second, full-length trailer was released in May 2020.
-You can watch it here.
+A second, full-length trailer was released about two weeks later, just prior to the series landing on Netflix.
+You can watch it here:

 Co-creator Steve Carell (The US Office) takes the lead role of Mark R. Naird, an Air Force general hired by the White House to lead the US Army’s Space Force, with the goal of putting soldiers on the moon by 2024.

-He is joined by screen icon John Malkovich (The New Pope), who will star as Dr Adrian Mallory, Head Science Advisor to Space Force and a brilliant mind, who doesn’t wish to see space transformed into yet another violent battlefield.
+He is joined by screen icon John Malkovich (The New Pope), who will star as Dr Adrian Mallory, Head Science Advisor to Space Force who doesn’t wish to see space transformed into yet another violent battlefield.

 John Malkovich, Ben Schwartz, Diana Silvers, Jimmy O. Yang, Tawny Newsome & Alex Sparrow have joined Steve Carell in #SpaceForce, a workplace comedy centered around the people on Earth who have been tasked with creating a sixth branch of the armed services: @realspaceforce pic.twitter.com/rGTo8vazB6